Recent Senior Theses

-Iris Smith’s research is about a fault block on the southeast side of the Garlock fault.
+Iris Smith’s research focused on a fault block on the southeast side of the Garlock fault.
 Smith took samples across a transect of the block and used apatite fission track analysis to determine that there is in fact a fault block there.

 Yiming Zhang, 2019

-Yiming Zhang works with Professor Scott Bogue on reconstructing a Pliocene-age R-N geomagnetic reversal recorded by a stack of lava from Anahola, Kauai.
+Yiming Zhang worked with Professor Scott Bogue on reconstructing a Pliocene-age R-N geomagnetic reversal recorded by a stack of lava from Anahola, Kauai.

 Low-temperature exhumation along the Main Central Thrust in Central Nepal: Evidence from apatite fission track thermochronology